grafana/k6/README.md

 };
 ```

-Save it as `script.js`, then run k6:
+Save it as `script.js`, then run k6 like this:

 `k6 run script.js`

 (Note that if you use the Docker image, the command is slightly different: `docker run -i loadimpact/k6 run - <script.js`)

 For more information on how to get started running k6, please look at the [Running k6](https://docs.k6.io/docs/running-k6) documentation.
+If you want more info on the scripting API or results output, you'll find that also on [https://docs.k6.io](https://docs.k6.io).

+---

 Development Setup
 -----------------